 Takes an RGB array/filename and adds an image overlay.
+Can optionally resize and position the overlay at a specific pixel location.

 render_image_overlay(